npms-io/npms-analyzer/docs/architecture.md

 ##### quality

 Quality attributes are easy to calculate because they are self contained.
-These are the kind of attributes that a person looks first when looking at the module.
+These are the kind of attributes that a person looks first when looking at the package.

 Below are some of the points taken into consideration: